Here’s to a healthier winter

 We want to make sure you stay healthy as the colder months approach.
 One way we do that is by offering flu shots at most of our primary care, women’s care and Franciscan Prompt Care locations.
 Whether you schedule an appointment or walk in when you have time—getting vaccinated at one of our clinics can reduce the chance of fever, sore throat, muscle aches and other flu symptoms.
 And if you do contract the flu, having the flu shot may help reduce the severity of the disease.

 Want to know more about the ins and outs of the flu shot?
 We’ve got you covered.

 Who should get a flu shot?

-- people who care for children under 6 months old
+- People who care for children under six months old

-- children younger than six months of age (influenza vaccine is not approved for this age group)
+- Children younger than six months of age

-- people who have a moderate-to-severe illness with a fever (they should wait until they recover to get vaccinated)
+- People who have a moderate-to-severe illness with a fever should wait until they recover to get vaccinated

-- people with a history of Guillain–Barré Syndrome that occurred after receiving influenza vaccine and who are not at risk for severe illness from influenza should generally not receive vaccine (tell your doctor if you ever had Guillain-Barré Syndrome, your doctor will help you decide whether the vaccine is recommended for you)
+- People with a history of Guillain–Barré Syndrome that occurred after receiving influenza vaccine should have their doctor help to decide whether the vaccine is recommended for them or not

 Flu shots are available at most CHI Franciscan Health primary care, women’s care and Franciscan Prompt Care clinic locations.
 Get your shot today and help protect yourself during the flu season.